tpierrain/Talk-ParadigmShits/README.md

 # Paradigm shits...

-Repo to prepare a talk about programming paradigms
+Repo to prepare a talk about programming paradigms (OOPs, FPs, ...)

 ## Title: